SomaTomita/SE/0. Introduction/Introduction/SDLC.md

 # The Software Development Lifecycle (SDLC)

-The Software Development Lifecycle (SDLC) is a process that helps teams create high-quality software.
+The Software Development Lifecycle (SDLC) is a structured, phase-driven framework for producing high-quality software efficiently.
 Each phase of the SDLC produces important outputs called deliverables.
-These deliverables help teams move from one stage to the next in an organized way.
+These deliverables help teams move from one stage to the next in an organized way while keeping all stakeholders aligned.

 ## Key Deliverables in the SDLC

+### Planning & Project Management Documents

+These documents establish the foundation for the project before development begins:

+- Project Charter (defining vision, business case, and success criteria)
+- Work Breakdown Structure (WBS) and project schedule
+- Risk Register (identifying and tracking potential threats)
+- Budget and resource allocation plans

+These documents help ensure the project starts with clear direction and proper controls.

 ### Requirement Documents